 Introduction

 The revisions proposed in this rulemaking correct typographical errors associated with the aquatic life criteria and human health criteria that EQC adopted in 2004, 2007, and 2011, and are intended to address some of the issues identified by EPA in its Jan.
-31, 2013 disapproval action.
+31, 2013, disapproval action.
 This proposal would also re-adopt freshwater and saltwater criteria for arsenic and saltwater criteria for chromium VI originally adopted by the EQC in 2004.
 DEQ inadvertently omitted these criteria in Table 33B during the 2007 water quality standards rulemaking.
 Despite this omission, these re-proposed criteria are not considered new water quality criteria for the protection of aquatic life and do not need to undergo an economic analysis because these criteria revisions were accounted for as part of the 2004 fiscal analysis.
 In addition, although the correction to the selenium criteria (i.e. expressed in the dissolved form) does result in slightly more stringent criteria, the expression of most metals to the dissolved form, including selenium, was accounted for as part of the 2004 rulemaking fiscal analysis.
 DEQ expects prompt EPA approval.

 The 2004 rulemaking was comprised of a number of actions, including revising toxics criteria for aquatic life and human health.
 In 2007, DEQ proposed a number of corrections and clarifications, one which included revising Tables 33A and 33B to correctly show which of the toxic pollutants criteria could and could not be used for permitting until EPA approval.
 The 2011 rulemaking consisted of revising human health criteria based on a higher fish consumption rate, and also included the development of several permitting implementation tools.